skjolber/json-log-filter/frameworks/spring-boot-starter-logbook/README.md

  * per-path JSON filtering
    * filter only requests / responses with sensitive data, pass through the rest
  * reduced workload
-   * awaits framework data-binding so to avoid unnecessary revalidatiion of JSON payloads before logging.
+   * awaits framework data-binding so to avoid unnecessary revalidation of JSON payloads when construction request log statement.

 Configuration example: